-If coffee and chocolate is the answer then it is time to re-think your approach.
+If coffee and chocolate are the answer then it is time to re-think your approach.

-The slump often appears at around 2 pm, and whilst it may still be the afternoon it isn’t time to go home and there is still have a pile of work to do.
+The slump is the drop in energy that often appears at around 2pm, and whilst it may still be the afternoon it isn’t time to go home and there is still a pile of work to do.

 The urge to nap is strong!

 This can be both a physical and a mental drop in energy.
-Not only do we want to sleep we feel lethargic but also the mental switch-off of not wanting to get any work done.
+Not only do we want to sleep we feel lethargic and feel a decline in our focus, enthusiasm and attention, like a mental switch-off of not wanting to get any work done.

 The effects of this can be further increased because of;

 Lack of movement

 This is predominantly a physiological response; however, the good news is that we can counterbalance this quite easily.

 If we don’t do anything to counterbalance the slump then there is likely to be a significant impact on our ability to focus and pay attention.

 Productivity levels will also reduce so we have a responsibility to act to prevent this from happening, and this doesn’t mean with coffee and chocolate cake!